 Early administration of CPR to cardiac arrest victims increases their chances for survival.
 The Winnetka Fire Department conducts CPR certification and recertification classes quarterly.
 Classes may also be scheduled for special groups such as; doctor/dentist personnel, school faculty, and Boy and Girl Scout troops.

-The Winnetka Fire Department will be offering CPR Classes on the following Mondays; August 10th, and November 9th.
 All classes run from 6:30 PM to 9 PM. and will be held at the station, which is located at:

 428 Green Bay Road